able-app/docs/controls/Θ collections/carditem.md

-# CardItem
+# Graphic - Status

-Collection: A convenience container for the different subjects and sizes of CardItems.
-CardItem are then collected together to form Bars and/or CardLists that are in a scrollable view.
+Collection:  A convenience container for the Status of a Graphic.
+These are used within the different Views to easily change the status of Cell, Card, Grid Items.

-### Subject
+### Status

-- Product
-- Place
-- Person
-- Collection - A generic grouping of similar object together.
+- View - The default normal state of an image/graphic

-### Size

-Depending on the use and the usable space within a CardItem in most situations we divide up the designs into three sizes, small, medium, large.
+- Select - When in an action of selecting the image/graphic from a listing of graphics.
+- Reorder - When in an action of reordering in a collection of images in a grid, or cards/cells when in a collection of cards/cells.